-Students must pass all ESM 402 courses with a C or better in order to be eligible for the MESM degree.
-Students shall be actively involved with their team throughout the year-long project.
+Students must pass all ESM 402 courses with a C or better to be eligible for the MESM degree.
+Students must be actively involved with their team throughout the year-long project to receive a passing grade.

 A. ESM 402A (Spring Quarter, First Year of Study)